 (2) tips related to contractor selection and project management; [Go to this section]

-(3) tips for standing up and managing high-level commissions or similar bodies.
+(3) tips for standing up and managing high-level commissions.
 [Go to this section]

 Make sure you clearly define what outcomes you and the other entities want to achieve.
 Develop measures of success.
 Put them in writing and make sure everyone signs off.
 You may want to bring in a facilitator to make sure this work is done well.

 Develop milestones to keep the project on track.
 For example, if a comprehensive report on the state of childcare is one of the desired goals, then define when the first draft of the report is due and when the final report is due.

 In multi-stakeholder projects, project governance is an important component.
 At the outset of the project, have an explicit conversation on decision-making—how will decisions be made among the sponsoring organizations?
 By consensus?
 If so, what’s the test for consensus?
 Democratically?
 If so, is it by majority vote?
 This clarity of governance is necessary for setting clear expectations and building trust.